shipshapecode/website-nuxt/blog/posts/2021-01-29-tailwind-ui-dropdown-ember-transitions.md

 [Tailwind CSS](https://tailwindcss.com/) has exploded in popularity recently, and so has their paid set of UI components, [Tailwind UI](https://tailwindui.com/).
-They have a lot of great components, most of which you can copy and paste into your project and they will "just work" but whenever an example requires some JavaScript, things get a little more complex.
+They have a lot of great components, most of which you can copy and paste into your project and they will "just work", but whenever an example requires some JavaScript, things get a little more complex.

 For example, one of the Tailwind UI dropdown component examples is: